 Ageism, a growing concernAs it is happening in most advanced economies, Spanish population is getting older.
 The Mediterranean country featured a median age of 45 years in 2020, and it is forecast to reach 53.2 years in 2050.
 Life expectancy and the fertility rate are experiencing opposite trends, and while the former keeps improving, the latter continue to decrease.
 As a result, the Spanish population pyramid is turning into the contracting type, which has worrying social and economic consequences.

-For more data on this topic, check Statista's dossier on Seniors in Spain.
+For more data on this topic, check Statista's report on Seniors in Spain.